 Forecasts are nifty.
 See the estimated cost of performance (conversions) for saved keywords based on specific dates according to a set budget.

-Metrics include the number of conversions, avg.
-CPA, clicks, impressions, cost, avg.
-CPC, and avg. position.
-All very valuable metrics to consider when researching future trends and performance.
+Metrics include the number of conversions, average CPA, clicks, impressions, cost, average CPC, and average position.
+All very valuable metrics to consider when researching future search trends and performance.

 Though this all seems pretty simple, there are some things to consider here.
 None of this is guaranteed.
 These are extremely general results.
 Just because these results point to performance, doesn’t mean that it will happen.